 The Company has no history of operations and expects that its losses will continue for the foreseeable future.
 The Company does not expect to receive revenues from operations or be profitable in the foreseeable future, if at all.
 The Company expects to incur losses until such time as a property enters into commercial production and generates sufficient revenues to fund its continuing operations.
 Development will require the commitment of substantial resources.
 There can be no assurance that the Company will generate any revenues or achieve profitability.
 The Company's operating expenses and capital expenditures may increase in subsequent years due to the cost of employees, consultants, service providers and equipment associated with advancing exploration and development.
-The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the Company's strategic analyses, the rate at which operating losses are incurred, the execution of any joint venture or other agreements with strategic partners, and the Company's control.
+The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the Company's strategic analyses, the rate at which operating losses are incurred, the execution of any joint venture or other agreements with strategic partners, and the Company's acquisition of additional properties and other factors, many of which factors are beyond the Company's control.